rubzip/rubzip.github.io/_posts/2025-08-13-transformers.md

 Each dimension of the positional encoding corresponds to a sinusoid.

-All values of $pos$ between 0 and 10000⋅2π produce positional encodings that are practically linearly independent.
+All values of $$pos$$ between 0 and 10000⋅2π produce positional encodings that are practically linearly independent.
 For larger positions, the sinusoidal patterns may start to repeat due to their periodic nature, potentially reducing the model’s ability to distinguish positions uniquely.

 ![image.png](image%201.png)